MirjamFi/ExplodedViewsProteinStructures/manual.md

 ###USAGE:

-explosion selected [,typeOfExplosion [,complex [,removeSolvents [,exclude [, cutoff [,colorBinding]]]]]]
+explosion selected [,typeOfExplosion [,complex [,removeSolvents [,exclude [, cutoff [,colorBinding [, showlabels]]]]]]]

 ###ARGUMENTS:
 - selected: 	names of objects to explode
 - typeOfExplosion: 	'com'(default) or 'canonical'
 - complex:	Name of object relative to the part of molecule which shall be translated
-- removeSolvents: boolean (default: true), removes all solvents and ligands with occurance bigger than cutoff value
+- removeSolvents: boolean (default: True), removes all solvents and ligands with occurance bigger than cutoff value
 - exclude: 3-letter code of ligand which shall not be removed (if occurance is known to be bigger than cutoff)
 - cutoff: default: 10, occurance in PDB in total
 - colorBinding:
- - individual: each chain has an individual color, binding sites are colored by the colors of according chains
+ - chain: each chain has an individual color, binding sites are colored by the colors of according chains
- - gray (default): all chains are colored gray, each binding site is colored individually
+ - contact (default): all chains are colored gray, each binding site is colored individually
  - none: no color is changed
+- showlabels: default: False, if set True, labels are shown in the whole movie, else only in beginning and end

 ###EXAMPLES:
 ```python